ChaitanyaOriganti/E-commerce-Sales-Pipeline/README.md

-# Clickhouse for data Storing and Analysis
+# Clickhouse for DatWareHousing

-[Clickhouse](https://clickhouse.com/) is an open-source column-oriented DBMS for online analytical processing that allows users to generate analytical reports using SQL queries in real-time.
+ClickHouse is an open-source database designed for fast analysis of large datasets.
+It stores data in columns and allows users to generate real-time reports using standard SQL.

 ## Clikhouse in this project

 In this project, Clickhouse is used to store customer and products data.
-It is also Connected to [Grafana](https://grafana.com/grafana/plugins/grafana-clickhouse-datasource/) to build a dahboard.
+It is also connected to Grafanato build a dashboard.

 The image below, shows that Clickhouse instance is deployed in Docker.
 3 tables are created to store the data.
 Description of the tables in the next section.
 ![clickhouse](../images/clickhouse.png)